 The position of Pathfinder counselor is one of caretaker, role-model and instructor focused on the campers.
 Pathfinder staff provide guidance and continuity of tradition.
 They share core Pathfinder values -- fraternity, service, teamwork, heritage, respect for the natural world, and personal goal-setting, achievement, and reflection.

 Our counselors give their guys Pathfinder’s magic mix of challenges and encouragement.
 They reward each genuine camper effort and milestone.
 They possess that rarest ingredient - empathy – to blend with the excitement, skills and maturity carried forward from their own camper years.

 St. Lawrence University

-Glenn is Director of the Arthurs-Malof Investment Group at UBS in Buffalo.
-Glenn's sons Wyatt and Ryan were also longtime Pathfinder campers and staff men, and his daughter Lindsay, a lifelong Northway camper / counselor, moved to Source Lake to herself spend seasons on the Pathfinder staff.
+Glenn is Director of the Arthurs Malof group at UBS Financial Services in Buffalo, NY.
+He is a former vice president and group director at Morgan Stanley / Smith Barney since 1983.
+Glenn's sons Wyatt and Ryan were longtime Pathfinder campers and staff men, and his daughter Lindsay, a lifelong Northway camper / counselor also spent time on the Pathfinder staff.

 College of Wooster

 Mary has been an invaluable part of the Pathfinder experience for four decades.
 Her dad Al was a staff man at Pathfinder where he met her mother Helen, the camp nurse, just after WWII.
 While Mary attended Oconto, her brothers also made their own mark on Camp over the years.

 Mary came into the Pathfinder front office from a career as waterfront director and was the first female to hold a senior title.
 At camp today, she manages operations and finance.

 Mary recently retired from a career in middle school math instruction in Wellsville, New York.
 Likely Mary's will be the cheerful voice on the phone during summers.

 Ask her what any boy is doing at Camp that day, and she'll know!